Prevent malware and other threats with Avast One

-And it’s why leading antivirus testing lab AV-Comparatives chose Avast Free Antivirus as its Product of the Year in 2018 and again as a Top Product of 2019 and Top Product of 2020.
-And it’s why PCMag gave Avast Free Antivirus its coveted Editors’ Choice award for 2021.
+Avast’s core threat-detection engine consistently outperforms the competition in leading security tests.
+Our free security solution was selected by AV-Comparatives as the Product of the Year in 2018 and again as a Top Product of 2019 and Top Product of 2020.
+Independent reviewers are also taking notice — PCMag handed Avast One its coveted Editors’ Choice award for 2021, highlighting how it “incorporates all the powerful virus-fighting technology that’s made Avast famous.”
 Plus, we constantly update our software to make sure you stay protected, regardless of whatever threats emerge.

-If and when Avast's free antivirus software detects a brand-new threat to your device (also known as a zero-day threat), it’ll forward the files to our threat labs for analysis, at which point we’ll send out a patch (cure) to our millions of users.
-And while Microsoft no longer offers security updates for Windows 7, Avast continues to protect its users with a Windows 7 version — making Avast Free Antivirus one of the best antivirus solutions for Windows 10 and Windows 7.
+If Avast One detects a brand-new threat to your device (known as a zero-day threat), it’ll forward the files to our threat labs for analysis, at which point we’ll send out a patch (cure) to protect our millions of users.
+And while Microsoft no longer offers security updates for Windows 7, Avast continues to protect its users with a Windows 7 version — making Avast One one of the best antivirus solutions for Windows 10 and Windows 7.

-A network security scanner and email and web threat detection round out the feature set.
-It’s a comprehensive cybersecurity solution designed to keep you safe against a wide range of internet threats, not just viruses.
+Avast One is a comprehensive and free cybersecurity solution designed to keep you safe against a wide range of internet threats, not just viruses — it’s got everything you need to keep your devices secure, private, and fast.
 Plus, we’re always updating our software to make sure you stay protected against any emerging threats.

 Another well-established name in the cybersecurity space, AVG has expanded from offering free antivirus software into a suite of privacy, security, and performance products.
 As AVG’s flagship offering, AVG AntiVirus FREE was named a Top-Rated Product of 2019 and Top-Rated Product of 2020 by AV-Comparatives by AV-Comparatives.

 And just like Avast, AVG maintains support for Windows 7 computers, despite Microsoft no longer offering security updates to that older operating system (OS).
 The best free antivirus for Windows 10 should protect older versions as well, and you get that with both Avast and AVG.